OnlyF0uR/cesium/README.md

 - Emscripten (optional, for compiling C to wasm)

 ### Smart contracts

 Smart contracts are written in WASM and executed in a control wasmer virtual machine named Selenide.
 The Selc program can be used to compile (including Universal-AOT) a smart contract to the desired format.

+### Note of Caution

+The current implementation, specifically the current cryptography (cesium-crypto), is highly experimental and not yet audited for security.
+While the SPHINX+ and Keccak support is somewhat robust and based on established practices, the bulletsproofs and (non-)interactive zero-knowledge tranformations are merely based on established theory.